Bela in Education

-In the department of Architecture, Design and Media Technology at Aalborg University Copenhagen, Bela the platform used by undergraduate and graduate students on the Physical Interface Design and Realtime Interaction and Performance courses, introducing students to the tools, concepts and practices for creating new sonic and embodied interactions.
-The courses are led by Dan Overholt who runs the Augmented Performance Lab.
+In the department of Architecture, Design and Media Technology at Aalborg University Copenhagen, Bela is used by undergraduate and graduate students on the Physical Interface Design and Realtime Interaction and Performance courses.
+These courses introduce students to the tools, concepts and practices for creating new sonic and embodied interactions and are led by Dan Overholt who runs the Augmented Performance Lab.

 Real Time Digital Signal Processing

 Queen Mary University of London, UK

 At our home university, Becky Stewart leads the Real Time Digital Signal Processing course that is taught entirely on Bela.
 This course is part of the Sound and Music Computing Masters and gives a comprehensive overview of programming for embedded systems that run in real time.
 Course projects include an accelerometer-based drum machine, digital filter designs for audio effects, and developing the components of a digital modular synth.

 Becky’s work combines e-textiles research and digital signal processing to build interactive, body-centric wearable computing systems.
 You can read more about Becky’s work with Bela here.

 Conservatorium van Amsterdam, Netherlands